-Table 153: Assessment of fishing, hunting, and bush meat against Ecosystem Services prioritization criteria
+Table 153: Assessment of fish ng, hunting, and bush meat against Ecosystem Services prioritization criteria

-Prioritisation criteria Results Level of dependence on the Ecosystem Services Medium: Fishing and hunting are not widespread in the Project AoI, so few households' fish and hunt to supplement local diet.
-Interaction with drivers of change on Ecosystem Services or with project operations Medium: Because of the scarcity of bush meat in the Project AoI, construction activities could affect the remaining species that are still hunted by local populations.
+Prioritisation criteria Results Level of dependence on the Ecosystem Services Interaction with drivers of change on Ecosystem Services or with project operations Medium: Because of the scarcity of bush meat in the Project AoI, construction activities could affect the remaining species that are still hunted by local populations.
 Although fish activities are mostly located in a restrictive area (Bom Jesus), given the Kwanza River size and flow, the Project is not expected to decrease this Ecosystem Services availability.
 Replaceability/Management potential Medium: Some alternatives exist even if they are less favourable.
 Beneficiaries can access to the Ecosystem Services considering their capacity to pay or to find an effective alternative.
 Priority ecosystem services Not a PES